 120g heavy cream

-1. Make the Macarons: In a large mixing bowl, whip the egg whites and sugar together until stiff peaks form.
+1. Make the Macarons: In a large mixing bowl, whip the egg whites and the granulated sugar together until stiff peaks form.

 2. In a small bowl, sift together the powdered sugar, cocoa powder, and almond flour.
 Gently fold the dry ingredients into the eggs whites with a spatula.
 Fold only until the batter looks uniform.

 3. Get an icing bag and prepare it with a large, round tip.
 Fill the bag with your macaron batter.
 Prepare cookie sheet with parchment paper.
 Pipe 2-inch circles of batter, about an inch apart from each other.